 This is where you rent an asset for part of its useful working life.
 Operating leases typically consist of shorter lease periods, and you don’t have to take on the risks and rewards of ownership.
 They can be a more flexible option than hire purchase or finance leases.
 They’re particularly suitable if you need to upgrade your equipment frequently in order to have the latest technology.
 At the end of the lease, you can choose to extend the agreement or return the asset to the lessor.
 As this is a rental arrangement, costs are revenue tax deductible expenses and so no capital allowances are available.

 Asset finance can be a good option if you’re looking to further your business’ growth by getting access to the latest equipment or unlocking cash from assets you already own.
-With various types available and the tailored nature of many asset finance agreements, this is an area of funding which often offers choice and flexibility.
+With various types available and the tailored nature of many asset finance agreements, this is an area of funding that often offers choice and flexibility.
 To explore the other funding options available, check out our .
 For information on how to grow your business with loans and/or equity, visit our .